 Writing prompt – Part 2 of six-part series.
 Vivid descriptions, cliffhanger.
 Exactly 400 words

-This entry won its challenge.
+This entry won its challenge on the Prose.

 Arnak’s eyes widened with horror.
 “What you say crazy at best and get us killed right so.”
 He had lowered his voice, though there was no one else in the tunnel with them.